DinoChiesa/Apigee-Java-GoogleUrlSigner/README.md

   "&Signature=" + URL_ENCODED_SIGNATURE
 ```

-This callout produces only the url-encoded signature, and the expiration.
-You should rely on a subsequent
+This callout produces the url-encoded signature, the expiration, and the full signedurl.
-AssignMessage/AssignVariable to assemble the full URL.
-You must know the storage ID, and the base URL.
+It assumes the base URL is https://storage.googleapis.com .

 ## Disclaimer